 Although many operational and human resource expenses have been reduced over the past three years, our capital management remains challenging.
 However, recent improvements in cash flows from sales growth that started in 2018 and continued in 2019 have been more than adequate to fund our ongoing business activities.
-The Company currently operates without the need for immediate access to new equity capital or new credit facilities.
+With the impact of COVID-19 the Company's cash flow in 2020 was greatly diminished and it was necessary for the Company to seek an influx of capital after the 2020 year end.
+The subsequent private placement that was completed is expected to be more than enough capital to keep the Company in good financial standing for 2021 and into 2022.
 The Company's goal is to avoid dilutive equity funding activities and to remain free of interest-bearing long-term debt.